ELPiTiFOR/ObsCureRandomizer/README.md

 `$OBS_PATH\\data\\_common\allitems.it` file, which are the only files this program modifies.

+You can also make backups with `ObsCureRandomizer.exe`, for more information about making backups, read the section "How to use".

 ## Goal of the project
 The goal of this project is to provide a way to randomize the videogame ObsCure by Hydravision Entertainment.
 These are the different goals that could be